 About Our Testing Process

 Outdoor-ready sandals come in all shapes and sizes, from closed-toe designs for water sports to minimalist options for shoving in the crevices of a backpacking pack on backcountry adventures.
-To compile our initial list of standouts in early 2022, managing editor Sarah Nelson selected several promising designs to bring to Moab, Utah, for testing, where she and her coworkers embarked on multiple day hikes in warm spring temperatures.
+To compile our initial list of standouts in early 2022, former managing editor Sarah Nelson selected several promising designs to bring to Moab, Utah, for testing, where she and her coworkers embarked on several day hikes in warm spring temperatures.
 On a follow-up trip to the Pacific Northwest, the Switchback team further evaluated on-trail performance while camping along Lake Wenatchee and backpacking in the stunning Alpine Lakes Wilderness.
-We’ve continued to hone the list ever since, tweaking our rankings to reflect our current 17 favorites.
+Contributing editor Maggie Slepian took over the guide in 2025, using her experience hiking in sandals in the Northern Rockies in the summer and trips to the desert in the fall as background, then testing a range of updated models to fill in the gaps.
+We’ve continued to hone our list since we built this guide, tweaking our rankings to reflect our current 17 favorites.

-Similar to how we evaluate other outdoor-ready footwear like hiking boots and hiking shoes, we test hiking sandals by looking closely at key performance characteristics such as traction, stability, support, and protection.
-We also assess the closure system on each sandal—including how well it holds our foot in place and whether or not there are any pressure points or areas of discomfort when cinched tightly—along with heft and bulk, especially when we’re venturing deep into the backcountry and trying to keep weight on our back to a minimum.
-Finally, overall quality often goes hand-in-hand with longevity, and we make sure to test each sandal over several months to get an accurate idea of long-term durability.
+Similar to how we evaluate other outdoor footwear like hiking boots and hiking shoes, we test hiking sandals by looking at key performance characteristics such as traction, stability, support, and protection.
+We also assess the closure system on each sandal—including how well it holds our foot in place and whether or not there are any pressure points or areas of discomfort when cinched tightly—along with heft and bulk, especially when we’re venturing into the backcountry and trying to keep gear weight to a minimum.
+Finally, overall quality often goes hand-in-hand with longevity, and we test each sandal over several months to get an accurate idea of long-term durability.
 We’ve slotted this guide into an iterative update schedule to ensure we stay on top of new and noteworthy releases and will continue to tweak the list above based on our experiences in the field.

 Hiking sandals (lineup photo)